jjackson19862017/WeddingBookingSystem/README.md

 I also changed the page headers to jumbrotrons for more or a cleaner user experience.

 I added a few comments.

+### 14th - Changed Viewing All User Frontend

+Modifed Edit Customer so that you can change the status of wedding booked or not.

+Also updated the Users Page, to place the users in Cards with different colours for the different roles.

+Also added a font awesome icon to the search button.